-Vice President Pence holds coronavirus briefing on White House efforts

-Vice President Mike Pence and members of the new coronavirus task force are expected to give a briefing Friday on efforts being made to combat the outbreak.
+21 people on Grand Princess cruise ship off California test positive for coronavirus, Pence says

+Earlier this week, Pence promised coronavirus testing will be covered by private insurance plans and by Medicare and Medicaid.
+He said that because the Department of Health and Human Services has designated the coronavirus test as an “essential health benefit,” people will not have to pay for it out of pocket.

+Thousands of tests have been shipped to health centers across the country and more are expected to be next week, officials said Friday.

-Pence, the head of the task force, will travel to Florida Saturday to meet with cruise ship operators who have felt the economic impact of the virus after some ships were turned away from various ports over fears that passengers and crew members could be infected.
+As head of the task force, Pence will travel to Florida on Saturday to meet with cruise ship operators who have felt the economic impact of the virus after some vessels were turned away from various ports over fears that passengers and crew members could be infected.

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE